7th Workshop on Linked Data in Linguistics (LDL-2020)

 Submission at https://www.softconf.com/lrec2020/LDL2020/

 As LREC 2020 is postponed due COVID-19, LDL-2020 will not take place this May.
-We are working on proceedings and alternative scenarios for the workshop.
+The workshop will take place virtually on June 22nd-23rd.

 Since its establishment in 2012, the Linked Data in Linguistics (LDL) workshop series has become the major forum for presenting, discussing and disseminating technologies, vocabularies, resources and experiences regarding the application of semantic technologies and the Linked Open Data (LOD) paradigm to language resources in order to facilitate their visibility, accessibility, interoperability, reusability, enrichment, combined evaluation and integration.
 The LDL workshop series is organized by the Open Linguistics Working Group of the Open Knowledge Foundation, and has contributed greatly to the emergence and growth of the Linguistic Linked Open Data (LLOD) cloud.
 LDL workshops contribute to the discussion, dissemination and establishment of community standards that drive this development, most notably the OntoLex-lemon model for lexical resources, as well as standards for other types of language resources still under development.